Mexico–Namibia relations

-Mexico–Namibia relations are the diplomatic relations between the United Mexican States and the Republic of Namibia.
+Mexico and Namibia established diplomatic relations in 1990.
 Both nations are members of the United Nations.

 History

 During the South African Border War, Namibia (at the time known as South West Africa) was fighting for its independence against South Africa which had occupied the country in 1915 from Germany.
-In 1972, Mexico joined as a member the United Nations Special Council for South West Africa and as a member, Mexico advocated for South African troops withdraw from Namibia; supported Namibia's Independence from South Africa and officially recognized the South West Africa People's Organisation (SWAPO).
-In 1980, Mexico offered scholarships for Namibian nationals to complete their university studies in Mexico.
-From 1980 to 1981, Mexico was non-permanent member in the United Nations Security Council.
+In 1972, Mexico joined as a member the United Nations Special Council for South West Africa and as a member, Mexico advocated for South African troops' withdraw from Namibia; supported Namibia's Independence from South Africa and officially recognized the South West Africa People's Organisation (SWAPO).

+From 1980 to 1981, Mexico was a non-permanent member of the United Nations Security Council.
 While on the council, Mexico voted in favor of United Nations Security Council Resolution 475 condemning the continuing attacks on Angola by South Africa through occupied South West Africa.
-In 1985, during a UN meeting for Namibia in Vienna, Mexico called for full-sanctions against the South African government.
+In 1985, during a UN meeting for Namibia in Vienna, Mexico called for full sanctions against the South African government.

 In March 1990, Mexican Foreign Undersecretary Andrés Rozental Gutman traveled to Windhoek to attend the ceremony of Namibian Declaration of Independence which was delivered by Namibian President Sam Nujoma.
 Foreign Undersecretary Rozental conveyed a message to President Nujoma from Mexican President Carlos Salinas de Gortari, reiterating Mexico's desire to enter into diplomatic relations with the new Namibian government as soon as possible.

 On 17 April 1990, Mexico and Namibia established diplomatic relations.
 In 1993, Mexico opened a resident embassy in Windhoek which it shared with Venezuela.
 In 2002, Mexico closed its embassy due to budget constraints.

 In December 2010, Namibian Speaker of the National Assembly Theo-Ben Gurirab and Minister of Environment and Tourism Netumbo Nandi-Ndaitwah attended the 2010 United Nations Climate Change Conference held in Cancún, Mexico.
 In December 2017, Namibian Chairperson of the National Council Margaret Mensah-Williams paid an official visit to Mexico.
-During her visit, Ms. Mensah-Williams visited the Senate of Mexico and spoke to the chamber.
-In her message to the plenary session of the Senate, Ms. Mensah-Williams said that Namibia is against the construction of walls.
+During her visit, Mensah-Williams visited the Senate of Mexico and spoke to the chamber.
+In her message to the plenary session of the Senate, Mensah-Williams said that Namibia is against the construction of walls.
 She also invited Mexican companies to invest in Namibia in areas such as tourism and agriculture.